Can LLMs Make (Personalized) Access Control Decisions?: Conclusion

 \section{Conclusion}

-In this paper, we investigated whether LLMs are capable of making access control decisions, and whether they can be configured with brief user input to reflect their preferences and relief them of the burden of making such decisions.
-Our results are encouraging: first, we preliminarily observed good alignment of several models with expert recommendations on a set of clear cases, showing that their performance on this task is generally reasonable.
-Then, through a large user study, we observed good alignment with users: customized LLMs mirrored users' decisions between 55\% and 91\% of the times; taking into account users' feedback on disagreements and potential mistakes, we measured an impressive rate of 78\%-95\% ``correct'' LLM decisions.
-Our results show that LLMs can make decisions that mirror and can help take more security-conscious decisions for a majority of users; the ones with strong privacy preferences or that can articulate them clearly receive additional benefits from customization.

-Combined, our results show that LLMs can help reduce user fatigue in taking access control decisions, being able to correctly handle a variety of scenarios that tested in a smartphone permissions setting.
-Future work should explore how to help users express their \textit{privacy statement} to configure such an agent, to increase the benefits of personalization; test the concept of LLMs for access control in different settings (e.g., managing data in a corporation); and understand how to further protect users in sensitive scenarios.
+We investigated whether LLMs are capable of making decisions on mobile app permission requests to relieve users of the related cognitive burden.
+We collected a dataset of personal preferences and access-control decisions against which to compare LLM decisions.
+Our results are encouraging: we observed a good alignment between generic LLMs and the human majority vote; personalized LLM decisions match the user decision \gptAoPersonalizedVsUsersOverallAcc\% of the time.
+Taking into account users' feedback on disagreements and \baseline tasks, we measured an LLM success rate of 79\% to 99\%.
+However, the impact varies per user and in rare cases, an LLM made less safe decisions than a user.
+Combined, our results show that LLMs can help reduce user burden in making access control decisions, especially when deferring uncertain decisions to users.
+Future work should explore how to help users express their privacy statements to increase the benefits of personalization and test the concept of LLMs for access control in different settings (e.g., managing access control in a corporation) and understand how to tune an LLM-assisted access control system to further protect users in sensitive scenarios.

 \appendices